captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 What will you do?
-Are you as noble as your blood?
+Will you be as noble as your blood?

 ---

 Or have you fallen, fallen low?

 ---

 ## ISMENE: